danman01/ebook-book-template/chapter05-user_profiles.md

 ### Looking at the Data
 This service has users whom are continuously connecting to the service and listening to tracks.
 Customers listening to music from this streaming service generate events, over time they represent the highest level of detail about a customers behaviors.

-#### Reading Data from the Distributed File System
 The data will be loaded directly from a CSV file.
 There are a couple of steps to perform before it can be analyzed.
 The data will need to be transformed and loaded into a _PairRDD_.
 This is because the data consists of arrays of (key, value) tuples.

-#### Customer Events - Individual Tracks
-This dataset ([tracks.csv](data/tracks.csv)) consists of a collection of events, one per line, where each event is a client listening to a track.
+The customer events-individual tracks dataset ([tracks.csv](data/tracks.csv)) consists of a collection of events, one per line, where each event is a client listening to a track.
 This size is approximately 1M lines and contains simulated listener events over several months.
 Because this represents things that are happening at a very low level, this data has the potential to grow very large.

 Field Name  | Event ID      | Customer ID   | Track ID      | Datetime            | Mobile        | Listening Zip
 ----------- | ------------- | ------------- | ------------- | ------------------- | ------------- | -------------